Buying a home can be stressful.

 Here are some tips to increase the odds of getting your offer accepted:

 Trust is the currency of sustainable negotiations.
-Take the time to build a rapport with the other agent by showing yourself to be someone who is professional and collaborative; interested in a “Win-Win” type of a transaction.
-Trust opens communication channels, which in turn allows you to learn more about the other side’s needs.
+Take the time to build a rapport with the other agent by showing yourself to be someone who is professional and collaborative, interested in a “Win-Win” type of transaction.
+Trust opens communication channels, allowing you to learn more about the other side’s needs.

 Perhaps the biggest mistake buyer’s agents make is to fail to communicate sufficiently with the other side.
 Have you ever seen an offer come in on a property without so much as a phone call?
-Think about it – how is that agent able to communicate any of the principles we point out above?
+Think about it – how can that agent communicate any of the principles we point out above?
 Always be accessible and professional with your communications.
-Create opportunities to interact with the other side to build trust and get more information.
+Create opportunities to interact with the other side to build Trust and get more information.

 Take these tips into consideration when making an offer.